acstud/lab1/README.md

 ## Is there a template for the lab report?

 Yes.
-This is a [the LaTeX template](report/template.tex) and it is actually __mandatory__ to use this template.
+This is [the LaTeX template](report/template.tex) and it is actually __mandatory__ to use this template.
 As you can read in the next question, any lab reports that do not use this template are denied.
 This is to make sure we can correct your lab reports quickly.
 In this way, you will receive